 Here are just a few of the available housing programs:

-In addition to its warm sunshine, Florida weather can include hurricane winds and flooding.
+In addition to its warm sunshine, Florida weather can include hurricane winds and flooding of low-lying coastal areas.
+Even central counties across Florida havea moderate to high risk of flooding.
 Therefore, many lenders require weather-related insurance.
 Lenders also are now looking at predicted rises in sea levels due to climate change when they consider insuring oceanfront homes.
+Here are risk profiles of flooding based on counties across the state.

 Typically, homes built after 2002, when building code regulations tightened, are subject to lower insurance rates than older homes.
 On the other hand, homes without hurricane straps, with roofs that do not meet current standards for wind, with older plumbing or with outdated electrical systems may be difficult – or very expensive – to insure.